jccherry/Matrices/README.md

-#Matrices
+# Matrices

 Class to create and edit 2 dimensional Matrices

-Includes functions to convert the Matrix to REF and RREF
+Includes functions to convert the Matrix to REF and RREF with my own implementation of Gauss-Jordan Elimination

 Sample output:
 ```